cosmicexplorer/android-projects/README.md

 - d&d book is copyrighted!
     - not a problem if we don't put on app store yet
     - is there an api for it?

+## Spotify Queue Builder

+### summary
+- shuffle your spotify playlists
+- easily add songs from other playlists or from search

+### devs
+- eric

+### challenges
+- integrate with spotify api
+    - hard
+    - need to use spotify authentication sdk, THEN a third-party for web api
+- cool easy to use ui for manipulating playlists